ShreekarSeelavantula/find_r_connect/DEPLOYMENT.md

    - Verify `VITE_API_URL` is set correctly in frontend environment variables
    - Check that the backend service is running and accessible

-4. **Database Connection**:
+4. **Data Persistence**:
-   - Ensure `DATABASE_URL` is set correctly
+   - Remember that data will reset on service restart (free plan limitation)
-   - Verify database is accessible from Render's servers
+   - For persistent data, consider upgrading to a paid plan or using a database

 ### Support